Skip to main content

 Yes, you may apply once for each course that involves student research projects.

-CloudResearch will review each application and provide a response within one week.
+CloudResearch will review each application and provide a response within the first 2-4 weeks of the start of the semester.

 No. All research projects should follow your institution's IRB requirements.